parasaurolophus/rader.us/music/algorithmic_musical_composition.md

 The answer, of course, is "the patches _are_ the algorithms."

-It is worth noting that not one of the examples on this page involved the use of a keyboard nor any other direct input medium.
-None of them were "played" in the conventional sense.
-The _Sonic Pi_ program sent commands to the synthesizer as MIDI events, but the timing and note values of those MIDI events were entirely determined by the execution of the Ruby program shown above.
+It is worth noting that not one of the examples on this page involved the use of a keyboard nor any other manual input device.
+I.e. none of them were "played" in the conventional sense.
+The _Sonic Pi_ program sent commands to the synthesizer as MIDI events, in the same that a MIDI keyboard would send them, but the timing and note values of those MIDI events were entirely determined by the execution of the Ruby program shown above.
 For the other examples, any rhythms, dynamics or other time-based aspects were the result of the "logic" of how various wave forms combined along both the audio and control paths of a given patch.
-(Most of these examples, as well as my published works, are composites of multiple tracks arranged manually using _digital audio workstation_ (DAW) software, but most such tracks in my body of work were created in this entirely algorithmic fashion.)
+(Most of these examples, as well as my published works, are composites of multiple tracks arranged manually using _digital audio workstation_ (DAW) software.
+Individually, however, most such tracks in my body of work were created in this entirely algorithmic fashion.)

+But that is neither particularly radical nor "inartistic."
 A traditional musical score is an algorithm, expressed in the language of traditional muscial notation.
 Such algorithms are intended to be executed by the human performers who play the music encoded by the given score.
 Such algorithms are, however, more like recipes in a cookbook than like mathematical formulas.
 I.e. the choice of each and every "ingredient" and how they are combined in a conventional musical score is the result of a conscious decision by its composer, resulting from that particular person's whims and tastes at the time of composition.

 Similarly, the source code that was used to drive [Example 03](#example-03) is an algorithm expressed in the Ruby programming language, executed by a computer running _Sonic Pi_.
-I.e. the Ruby code is the musical score for _Example 03_ every bit as much, and exactly the same way as a score written in musical notation.
+I.e. the Ruby code is the musical score for _Example 03_ every bit as much, and in exactly the same way as a score written in musical notation.
 Though it looks nothing like music notation, each line was consciously and deliberately written by a person (your humble author) according to a particular set of transitory "artistic" impulses with the aim of achieving some particular esthetic result.

-For the other examples on this page (and many of my published musical compositions), the algorithm is embodied directly in how the modules of various analog synthesizers are configured and patched together.
-They are, in effect, algorithms that execute themselves.
-This is the key concept which, in the late 1970's, simultaneously drew me toward this style of electronic music composition and toward computer programming as a career.
+For the other examples on this page (and most of my published musical compositions), the algorithm is embodied directly in how the modules of various analog synthesizers are configured and patched together.
+They are algorithms that execute themselves.
+They represent music whose scores do not exist, even theoretically, independent of the physcial patches that produce their audible output.
+This is different from improvisation on conventional instruments, where the performer / composer could, themselves or else by way of an amanuensis, write down a score in conventional musical notation from memory or based on a recording.

+That is the key concept which, in the late 1970's, simultaneously drew me toward this style of electronic music composition and toward computer programming as a career.
 I had already fallen in love with the sound of electronic music when I began studying symbolic logic and formal linguistics at UCLA in 1978 (including seminars on various topics in metamathematics conducted by [Alonzo Church](https://plato.stanford.edu/ENTRIES/church/), himself.)
-At the same time, I started dabbling in the creation of my own electronic musical compositions, I was immediately struck by how the third of the following bullet points is a direct consequence (actually, a restatement in applied terms) of the first two foundational principles of computational logic:
+At the same time, I started dabbling in the creation of my own electronic musical compositions.
+I was immediately struck by how the third of the following bullet points is a direct consequence (actually, a restatement in applied terms) of the first two foundational principles of computational logic: